MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **DiagnosticConsentSourceLocation** – Indicates how the user had provided the consent for diagnostic data

-  - **DiagnosticConsentConsentTime** – Indicates when the user provided the consent for diagnostic data
+  - **DiagnosticConsentConsentTime** – Indicates when the user provided the consent for diagnostic data.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **ServiceConnectionState** – Indicates whether the user has chosen to use or not use all connected experiences

   - **ServiceConnectionStateSourceLocation** – Indicates how the user provided the choice whether to use all connected experiences

-  - **ServiceConnectionStateConsentTime** – Indicates when the user chose whether to use all connected experiences
+  - **ServiceConnectionStateConsentTime** – Indicates when the user chose whether to use all connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **ControllerConnectedServicesState** – Indicates whether the user has access to optional connected experiences

   - **ControllerConnectedServicesStateSourceLocation** – Indicates how the user’s choice for optional connected experiences was made

-  - **ControllerConnectedServicesStateConsentTime** – Indicates when the user chose the status of optional connected experiences
+  - **ControllerConnectedServicesStateConsentTime** – Indicates when the user chose the status of optional connected experiences.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **UserContentDependentState** – Indicates whether the user has chosen to enable or disable connected experiences that analyze content

   - **UserContentDependentStateSourceLocation** – Indicates how the user’s choice to enable or disable was made for connected experiences that analyze content

-  - **UserContentDependentStateConsentTime** – Indicates when the user chose to enable or disable connected experiences that analyze content was made
+  - **UserContentDependentStateConsentTime** – Indicates when the user chose to enable or disable connected experiences that analyze content was made.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

   - **DownloadContentState** – Indicates whether the user has chosen to enable or disable connected experiences that download online content

   - **DownloadContentStateSourceLocation** – Indicates how the user made the choice to enable or disable connected experiences that that download online content

   - **DownloadContentStateConsentTime** – Indicates when the user made the choice to enable or disable connected experiences that download online content.
+The date will appear as either a human readable date or as a machine encoded date that looks like a large number.

 #### Device